Attribute Restoration Framework for Anomaly Detection: Experiments

 \section{Experiments}

-In this section, we conduct substantial experiments to validate our method.
-The ARNet is first evaluated on multiple commonly used benchmark datasets under unsupervised anomaly detection settings, and the large-scale dataset ImageNet~\cite{russakovsky2015imagenet}, which is rarely looked into in previous anomaly detection studies.
+We conduct substantial experiments to validate our method.
+Under unsupervised anomaly detection settings, the ARNet is first evaluated on multiple commonly used benchmark datasets and the large-scale dataset ImageNet~\cite{russakovsky2015imagenet}, which is rarely looked into in previous anomaly detection studies.
 Next, we conduct experiments on real anomaly detection datasets to evaluate the performance in real-world environments.
 Then we present the respective effects of different designs (\emph{e.g.},~different types of image-level transformation and loss function design) through ablation study.
 The stability of our models is validated through monitoring performance fluctuation during the training process and comparing the final performance after convergence in multiple training attempts, all from random weights and with the same training configuration.
-Finally, the visualization analysis illustrates the efficiency of the attribute restoration framework in anomaly detection from a more straightforward perspective.
+Finally, the visualization analysis illustrates the efficiency of the attribute restoration framework in anomaly detection.